 Maritime Robotics – Future of Autonomous Ships

-We live in an age where our roads are poised to be overrun by driverless cars from technology giants like Tesla, Google, and Uber.
+The Future of Autonomous Ships – We live in an age where our roads are poised to be overrun by driverless cars from technology giants like Tesla, Google, and Uber.
 But what about our navigation in the mighty seas?
 Autonomous robotics have been becoming popular in the shipping industry for a while.
-However, global adoption and long-term sustainable solutions are currently setting the shipping industry back from creating a truly autonomous future.
+However, global adoption and long-term sustainable solutions are currently setting the shipping industry back from creating a truly .
 But many shipping giants are recognizing the importance of integrating semi or semi-autonomous solutions into their portfolio.
 Automation will make the shipping industry more cost and energy-efficient, reduce accidents and even reduce the threat of piracy!

 So, one of the most viable options available is to retrofit exiting ships with autonomous technologies.
 For example, San Francisco-based start-up Shone provides piloting assistance and movement prediction services.
 This semi-autonomous solution helps delegates the predictive analysis of other vessels from the crew to the autonomous technology.

 Many ships already have remote control systems that can work without the presence of humans.
-Such semi-autonomous ships are operated remotely by humans from the shore.
+Humans operate such semi-autonomous ships remotely from the shore.

 The natural progression to this will be completely autonomous and remote solutions.
 Rolls-Royce has partnered with Svitzer to develop the world’s first remotely operated commercial vessel in Denmark.
 Svitzer’s Hermod tug has already conducted many remotely operated trips manned by the caption located at the Svitzer base.